-A quick search on Pinterest produced many jellyfish costumes made with umbrellas.
+A quick search on Pinterest produced many tutorials on how to make jellyfish costumes with umbrellas.
 That’s a problem.
 Living in Southern California means that I haven’t seen an umbrella in years.
 I wasn’t about to scour every store in town to find one, especially a transparent one.
 Maybe if you live on the East Coast you can just go to Walmart, but here, an umbrella is a specialty item.

 She also wanted to have her hands free to grab all that sweet trick-or-treating candy, so holding an umbrella all night wasn’t going to cut it.